All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

-S. Giovanni Evangelista alle Catacombe: (left) façade of the old church; (right) portal; (inset) capital of a column of a lateral portico
+S. Giovanni Evangelista alle Catacombe (see it in a 1911 painting by Alberto Pisa): (left) façade of the old church; (right) portal; (inset) capital of a column of a lateral portico

 Museo Archeologico Regionale di Siracusa: Sarcophagus of Adelfia from S. Giovanni Evangelista